radiac/django-tagulous/docs/forms.rst

 ``django_tagulous.forms.TagField``
 ---------------------------

-This field accepts the same two new arguments as a ``SingleTagField``:
+This field accepts the same three new arguments as a ``SingleTagField``:

 ``tag_options``
     A :ref:`TagOptions <tagoptions>` instance, containing